Crysillion/creativelands/README.md

 This pack was intentionally left as being .ZIP'd due to it having over a hundred structures and schematics within it for the custom biome creation.

-You can unzip it using many programs, such as 7Zip and WinRAR.
+You can unzip it using many programs, such as 7Zip and WinRAR, but you will not actually need to unzip it to use it.

 # READ ME